wafek/razy-tech/src/pages/solutions/index.md

         domain of specialized devices & POS world, to offer our clients an endless support and consultancy for the best customer experience.
       title: SPECIALIZED DEVICES & POS
-meta_title: 'Solutions | Razy Technologies,'
+meta_title: Solutions | Razy Technologies
 meta_description: >-
   Established in 2007 with a clear vision of offering smart services to serve intelligent individuals and organizations, anywhere, anytime.
 We sustained a